Are postpartum doulas for people with postpartum depression?

 Postpartum doulas are not postpartum depression doulas.
-Postpartum doulas support women after the birth of a child, with or without depression.
+Postpartum doulas support women after the birth of a child, with or without postpartum depression.

 From the Merriam-Websters online dictionary: